 1. Understand that Your External Environment is a Reflection of Your Internal World

-There seems to be a natural law at play in the universe: that which we give our time, energy and attention to, we get more of.
+There seems to be a natural law at play within the universe: you experience more of that to which you give your time, energy, and attention.

 If you habitually think negative thoughts, it will magnetize negative people into your arena.